Shell corporation: European Union

-One of the reasons for deciding to complete the preparatory work on the directive was the fact that Directive 2018/822 had already been issued within the European Union, providing for the mandatory automatic exchange of information on cross-border arrangements subject to notification (DAC6).
+One of the reasons for deciding to abandon the preparatory work on the directive was therefore the fact that directive 2018/822 had already been issued within the European Union, providing for the mandatory automatic exchange of information on cross-border arrangements subject to notification (DAC6).
 The acronym DAC stands for Directive on Administrative Cooperation; it was issued with the aim of ensuring greater fiscal transparency through mandatory reporting, by intermediaries or taxpayers themselves in cases where there is no obligated intermediary, of certain cross-border transactions within a predetermined time frame.
 The exchange of information is made possible by the creation of a central register accessible to EU Member States.